Rita Wilson: Film, television, theater

 In 2006, Wilson made her Broadway debut when she performed the role of Roxie Hart in a revival of Chicago.
 In 2015, she starred in Larry David's Fish in the Dark on Broadway, from which she took a month-long hiatus to undergo a double mastectomy and reconstructive surgery after being diagnosed with breast cancer.
-Off-Broadway, Wilson performed in Daniel Margulies' Pulitzer Prize-winning play, Dinner with Friends, at the Geffen Playhouse in Los Angeles in 2000, directed by Tony Award-winner Dan Sullivan.
+Off-Broadway, Wilson performed in Donald Margulies' Pulitzer Prize-winning play, Dinner with Friends, at the Geffen Playhouse in Los Angeles in 2000, directed by Tony Award-winner Dan Sullivan.
 She originated the role of "Mama" in the world premier of Lisa Loomer's play, Distracted, at the Mark Taper Forum, also in Los Angeles, in 2007.
 Wilson played various roles in Nora and Delia Ephron's play Love, Loss, and What I Wore in 2009.
 She reprised the roles in the Los Angeles production at the Geffen in 2010.

 In March 2020, while filming Elvis in Australia, Hanks announced through his Instagram profile that the couple had contracted COVID-19 and were experiencing minor symptoms.
 They were admitted to the Gold Coast University Hospital before being returned to quarantine.
 On March 27, Wilson and her husband returned home to Los Angeles after they recovered from the virus.
 The couple donated their blood antibodies for virus research.

 Wilson produced the film A Man Called Otto, initially released in December 2022.
 Wilson became interested in producing the film after watching A Man Called Ove, the Swedish film upon which A Man Called Otto is based.
 The film was sold to Sony Pictures in February 2022 for $60 million, at that time the largest deal to date at the virtual European Film Market.
 In December, Wilson launched her production company Artistic Films, with A Man Called Otto as the company's first project.